-- 1. A looked after child (as defined in the Children Act 1989) or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special quardianship order including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
+- 1. A looked after child (as defined in the Children Act 1989) or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear [to the admission authority] to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
 Children who have a brother or sister at Harlington School at the date of application. - 3.
-Children of members of staff. - 4.
-Children living nearest the school, measured in a straight line from the school to the child's permanent home.
+Children living nearest the School, measured in a straight line from the school to the child's permanent home.